UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Auditory Lexical Decision w/ Auditory Prime       | https://web-experiments.lab.hum.uu.nl/audlexdec-ap/          |
 Auditory Lexical Decision w/ Visual Prime         | https://web-experiments.lab.hum.uu.nl/audlexdec-vp/          |
 Auditory Lexical Decision w/ Visual Masked Prime  | https://web-experiments.lab.hum.uu.nl/audlexdec-vp-vm/       |

+# How and where to edit templates
+The general rationale for using templates, has always been to enable students/researchers without a background in programming to get started with a certain paradigm without having to do a lot of coding, but by just editing the so called 'stimulus file' and possibly some other files with globals for item types.
+The extent to which we can currently offer a jspsych, web based alternative within those requirements is debatable.
+Hopefully, this year's EDDA course can --to some extent-- serve as a test case for how easy or difficult this is, compared to ZEP.

+# How to debug your experiment
+A similar question arises related to the above problem.
+Web-based debugging requires quite a different approach from 'local' debugging, and many students/laymen are probably unaware of how debugging in a browser works.
+At which level and to what extend we will need to document and help students and researchers be independent?

 # Imports in 'index.html'
 Javascript libraries --among other things-- are imported in the index.html's so-called _head section_ (somewhere in between the ```<head>``` & ```</head>``` tags, you will find import lines that may look like this: